Urban area: Japan

 In Japan, urbanized areas are defined as contiguous areas of densely inhabited districts (DIDs) using census enumeration districts as units with a density requirement of 4000 PD/sqkm.

 South Korea

 Seoul is the largest urban area in South Korea.

+Taiwan

+Greater Taipei is the largest urban area in Taiwan.

 South Asia

+Bangladesh

+In Bangladesh, there are total 532 urban areas, which are divided into three categories.
+Those are City Corporation, Municipal Corporation (Pourasova) and Upazila town.
+Among those urban areas, Dhaka is the largest city by population and area, with a population of 19.10 million.
+In Bangladesh, there are total 11 City Corporations and 329 Municipal Corporations and 203 Small towns, which serves as the center for Upazilas.
+According to 2011 population census, Bangladesh has an urban population of 28%, with a growth rate of 2.8%.
+At this growth rate, it is estimated that the urban population of Bangladesh will reach 79 million or 42% of total population by 2035.

 India

 For the Census of India 2011, the definition of urban area is a place having a minimum population of 5,000 of density 400 /km2 or higher, and 75% plus of the male working population employed in non-agricultural activities.
 Places administered by a municipal corporation, cantonment board or notified town area committee are automatically considered urban areas.

 The Census of India 2011 also defined the term "urban agglomeration" as an integrated urban area consisting of a core town together with its "outgrowths" (contiguous suburbs).

 Pakistan

 In Pakistan, an area is a major city and municipality if it has more than 100,000 inhabitants according to census results.